-Candidates for the Office of Hawaiian Affairs, and county contests also appear on the Primary Election ballot.
-All voters may vote in these contests regardless of party affiliation.
+Voters may also vote for candidates for the Office of Hawaiian Affairs and county contests regardless of party affiliation.

-The General Election is a candidate contest, meaning that voters may vote for the candidate of their choice regardless of partisan and nonpartisan affiliation.
-Voters will select federal, state, county, and Office of Hawaiian Affairs candidates, as well as Constitutional Amendments and Charter Amendments.
+The general election is a candidate contest, meaning that voters may vote for the candidate of their choice regardless of political affiliation.
+Voters will select federal, state, county, and Office of Hawaiian Affairs candidates, as well as State Constitutional Amendments and/or Charter Amendments.

 Hawaii does not conduct a presidential primary.
-Qualified political parties provide candidates for president and vice president, as well as electors to represent the party at the Electoral College.
-The Electoral College officially elects the president and vice president of the United States.
-Learn more about Electoral College.
+The political parties independently conduct presidential caucuses to nominate candidates for president and vice-president.
+For information on how to participate in the party-run presidential caucuses, contact the qualified political parties directly.
+The Electoral College elects the president and vice-president of the United States.
+Learn more about the Electoral College.

 Registering to Vote

-To register to vote in the State of Hawaii, individuals must meet the following qualifications:
+To register to vote in the State of Hawaii, you must be:

 - A U.S. Citizen

 - Hawaii law allows qualified individuals to pre-register at sixteen (16) years of age.
 Upon reaching eighteen (18) years of age, they will be automatically registered and mailed a ballot.